aeknt/exsh/README.md

 customizing:

-if ~/.exshrc exists, exsh will instead of printing prompt execute ~/.exshrc and uses its outpu as prompt
+if ~/.exshrc exists, exsh will instead of printing prompt execute ~/.exshrc and uses its output as prompt

 example configuration can look like: